hotwire-django/turbo-django/documentation.md

 - `app_name/model_name.html` should contain the template partial for rendering the model.
 The context passed in will have the labels `object` as well as `model_name` refer to the instance being rendered.
 Streams mandates that there's one, top-level element wrapping the HTML.
-This element should have an ID of the form `<model_name>_<pk>`, where `pk` is the primary key of the instance.
-The element's ID is necessary to ensure that the Streams update operation, titled `replace`, can predictably find elements on the page.
+You can make sure the element's ID is set properly by using the templatetag `{% stream_id object %}` A consistent element ID is necessary to ensure that the Streams CRUD operations, titled `replace`, can predictably find elements on the page.
-  * For our example with the `Message` model, we should create a template called `chat/message.html`, where the top-level HTML element should have the ID `id={{ message.pk }}`. `object.pk` would work equally well.
+  * For our example with the `Message` model, we should create a template called `chat/message.html`, where the top-level HTML element should have the ID `id={% stream_id message %}`.

 - The page template (the one that contains the `turbo_stream_from` tag) should put the related instances into some sort of list, where the `id` of the list is the lower-cased plural name of the model.
 This is necessary for Streams's